 If you get any side effects, talk to your doctor, or pharmacist or nurse.
 This includes any possible side effects not listed in this leaflet.
 See section 4.

 The name of your medicine is Bupivacaine Hydrochloride 0.25% w/v Solution for Injection, Bupivacaine Hydrochloride 0.5% w/v Solution for Injection.
 It will be referred to as Bupivacaine Hydrochloride Injection for ease hereafter.

 1. What Bupivacaine Hydrochloride Injection is and what it is used for

-2. Before you are given Bupivacaine Hydrochloride Injection
+2. What you need to know before you are given Bupivacaine Hydrochloride Injection

 4. Possible side effects